ABSanthosh/rslookup/README.md

 - [x] Theme switcher works in dev but not in prod.
 It returns to the default theme after a reload
 - [ ] Fetch only the first n items from google sheets
 - [x] update toast store
-- [ ] Error handling for all fetch requests to handle empty fields
 - [x] add user select none to hero image
 - [x] abstract the user-name placeholder function
 - [x] abstract view-transition to a directive